-The Fund aims to provide capital growth by investing in a range of fixed interest securities.
-The Fund will include Sterling investment grade corporate and government bonds.
-The Fund may also invest in Sterling and non-Sterling: denominated government and supranational bonds (these are a type of security issued by two or more governmental organisations); index-linked bonds; and non-investment grade bonds.
-In addition the Fund may invest in non-Sterling investment grade bonds and asset backed securities such as securitised loans.
-The Fund may also include cash and cash like investments.
-Investment in the asset classes may be direct, and indirect using derivatives as an additional way for the Fund to invest with the aim of meeting the Fund's investment aim.
+The Fund aims to provide capital growth by investing in UK Government bonds (gilts).
+At least 80% of the Fund will invest in UK Government bonds (gilts).
+The Fund may also invest in index-linked government bonds, investment grade corporate bonds and supranational bonds (these are a type of security issued by two or more governmental organisations).
+A small portion of the Fund may be invested in bonds denominated in currencies other than Sterling.
+Investment in the asset classes will be direct, and indirect using derivatives as an additional way for the Fund to invest with the aim of meeting the Fund's investment aim.
 The extent of derivative use for investment purposes is dependent on market conditions and will be limited as the intention is that this should not change the risk profile of the Fund.
-A proportion of the exposure to fixed interest securities may also be achieved by investing in other funds.
-These may be actively or passively managed.
+The Fund may also include a small proportion in cash and cash like investments.
+A small proportion of the exposure to bonds may be achieved by investing in other funds.
 Derivatives may also be used for the purpose of managing the Fund in a way that is designed to reduce risk (for example by hedging) or cost and/or generate extra income or growth (often referred to as efficient portfolio management).